dvirgiln/dvirgiln.github.io/_posts/2019-09-15-aws-codedeploy-troubleshooting.md

 <center><img src="/assets/images/codedeploy_troubleshoot/application_details.png"/></center>

 The Deployment Group consists on different attributes that describe how to deploy your application and where to deploy it:
-1. Define where your application can be download by the AWS CodeDeploy agent.
+1. Define from where your application can be download by the AWS CodeDeploy agent.
+You need to point to a S3 bucket object.
 2. Define the type of deployment:
-* **In place**: whenever a new revision of your application is created, then it automatically uploads it to the compute
+* **In place**: whenever a new revision of your application is created, then CodeDeploy automatically uploads it to the compute option selected (EC2, Lambda or ECS).
-* **BlueGreen**: when a change in the revision is detected AWS automatically creates a new set of EC2 instances, install the application, deregister the old instances and register the new instances into the ASG.
+* **BlueGreen**: when a change in the revision is detected AWS automatically creates a new set of EC2 instances, install the application on them, deregister the old instances and register the new instances into the ASG.
 3. How to detect the EC2 instances:
 * They could be part of an ASG.
 * You can specify the EC2 Tag to associate with the CodeDeploy Deployment Group.